btroncone/learn-rxjs/operators/combination/mergeall.md

 ###### TL;DR: Emit values from observables or promises emitted from source

-The **mergeAll** operator takes the observables emitted by the source and subscribes to each as they are provided.
-The operator would then emit whatever values the inner observables emit.
-If one of inner observables emit an error, the source will emit that error immediately unless gracefully handled.
-The source will complete once all inner observables complete.
-The operator also takes an optional 'concurrent' parameter.
-This number alows you to indicate how many inner observables you want to subscribe to at a time.
-If none is provided, all will be subscribed concurrently.
+The **mergeAll** operator subscribes to each observable as it is emitted from the source.
+Values emitted from inner observables are emitted to subscribers.
+Like other flattening operators, **mergeAll** also works with promises, arrays, and iterables.

 > :bulb:  In many cases you can use [mergeMap](../transformation/mergemap.md) as a single operator instead!